Advice > Software engineering

 7. Practice with mock interviews

-Use this guide as a launchpad for all your coding interview prep.
+Use this guide as a launchpad for all your FAANG coding interview prep.
 When you need to go deeper into a topic (answer methods, data structures, algorithms, questions, mock interviews, etc.) just click on the relevant link.

 Let’s go!